Fundamentals and Practices of Sensing Technologies by Dr.

 the filament since both scattered intensities, IF and IB,

-change in a same manner with the filament position, X. Fig. 5.26(b) shows the
+change in a same manner with the filament position, Fig. 5.26(b) shows the

 normalized light intensity obtained for the improved optical arrangement.
 In